Large Language Models for Software Engineering: A Systematic Literature Review: Approach

 \subsubsection{Search Items}

-During the manual search, we selected six of the top SE conferences and journals (i.e., ICSE, FSE/ESEC, ASE, ISSTA, TOSEM, and TSE, as shown in Table~\ref{tab:search}) and searched for papers that applied LLMs4SE.
-Through manual search, we obtained a list consisting of 4,618 papers, from which we manually screened and identified 51 papers relevant to our research.
+During the manual search, we selected six of the top SE conferences and journals (i.e., ICSE, ESEC/FSE, ASE, ISSTA, TOSEM, and TSE, as shown in Table~\ref{tab:search}) and searched for papers that applied LLM4SE.
+We systematically crawled a list comprising 4,618 published papers from the top venues.
+Following automated scanning via scripts, we manually verified and identified 51 papers that were relevant to our research objectives.
 These 51 relevant papers formed the basis for constructing the Quasi-Gold Standard (QGS).
-Our search string should be a combination of two sets of keywords: one pertaining to software engineering tasks, and the other related to LLMs.
-Only if the paper contains both types of keywords there is a higher probability that it is the paper we need.
+Our search string should combine two sets of keywords: one pertaining to SE tasks, and the other related to LLMs.
+Only if the paper contains both types of keywords, there is a higher probability that it is the paper we need.
 The complete set of search keywords is as follows: